btmxh/nrs/exts/DAH_standards.md

 There are two kinds of impact for horror (MU emotion), "jumpscare" and "sleepless night".
 Both of them are self-explanatory, and give a base score of 1.0 and 4.0, respectively.

-## Info-based impact (deprecated, use additional impacts instead)

-Political impact (something that change how I think and act) gives a base score of 0.75 to the info-politics subscore.

-Field-interest impact (something that made me interested into something new) gives a base score of 2.0 (if it's a new field) or 1.0 otherwise

 ## Boredom impact

 An entry may be *finished* by *consuming* it.
 Depending on how much of this process has happened, an appropriate boredom impact will be given to the entry.
 Some entries, despite being able to be *consumed*, will not have a boredom impact given to them (music entries in the nrs-impl-kt for example).